-The feasibility of the new river port development is highly dependent upon a common desire and concerted effort by community leaders to recruit businesses using barge transportation.
-Map 8.3 illustrates the Tennessee River and Inland Waterway System.
+The feasibility of the new river port development is highly dependent upon a common desire and concerted effort by community leaders to recruit businesses using barge transportation. illustrate the Tennessee River and Inland Waterway System.
 Table F1 in Appendix F describes waterway facilities in the vicinity of Huntsville.
 Map 8.3 illustrates these waterway facilities.